Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 # Battery Monitor

-You can access information related to power consumption by applications or by hardware resource on a battery-powered device for a certain duration of time.
-The value is returened as a percentage of the total batttery capacity.
+You can access the information related to the power consumption by applications or by hardware resources on a battery-powered device for a certain duration of time.
+The value is returned as the percentage of the total batttery capacity.

-The power consumption for an application is calculated by accumulating, the usage of various individual resource used by the application.
+The power consumption of an application is calculated by accumulating the usage of various individual resources used by the application.

-The Battery Monitor provides following provisions to fetch the Battery Usage:
+The Battery Monitor APIs provide following provisions to fetch the battery usage:

-- Getting Battery usage information for a particular application-
+- Getting battery usage information of a particular application.

-  You can [retrieve information for an application](#appusage_get) by specifing its application id, the [resource](#resource_key) id(s) and the time [duration](#duration_key).
+  You can [retrieve information of an application](#appusage_get) by specifying its application ID, [resource](#resource_key) IDs and the time [duration](#duration_key).

-- Getting Battery usage information for a particular resource-
+- Getting battery usage information of a particular resource.

-  You can [retrieve information for a resource](#resourceusage_get)(single or multiple) by specifing the [resource](#resource_key) id(s) and the time [duration](#duration_key).
+  You can [retrieve information of a single or muiltiple resources](#resourceusage_get) by specifying its [resource](#resource_key) IDs, and the time [duration](#duration_key).

 ## Prerequisites

 To enable your application to use the Battery Monitor functionality:

-1. To use the functions and data types of the Battery Monitor API (in [wearble](../../api/wearable/latest/group__CAPI__SYSTEM__BATTERY__MONITOR__MODULE.html) applications), include the `<battery_monitor.h>` header file in your application:
+1. To use the functions and data types of the Battery Monitor API (in [wearable](../../api/wearable/latest/group__CAPI__SYSTEM__BATTERY__MONITOR__MODULE.html) applications), include the `<battery_monitor.h>` header file in your application:

    ```
    #include <battery_monitor.h>